tarunav2005/delta-demo/README.md

+# delta-demo
-This is a Demo for Git & Github class.
+This is a Demo for Git &amp; Github class.

+# Teacher
+Tarun

+# Student
+ Delta Student